NVIDIA DOCA DPA All-to-all Application Guide

 Application Execution

-The DPA all-to-all application is provided in both source and binary forms.
-The binary is located under
+DPA all-to-all application is provided in source form.
+Therefore, a compilation is required before application can be executed.

 Application usage instructions: